isaacfungg/obsidian/Mortgage Broker Course/Lesson 16.md

 * Decorating

 #### Lease Consideration
+`Escalator Clause`: Allows the landlord to recover expenses from the tenant should expenses increase.
+This is generally found in industrial and commercial leases
 **Applies to**: All income-producing properties **Lease Types**:
 * *Gross Lease*: Landlord pays all operating costs; rent fixed.
 Common in apartments, small offices, government leases